What is operability, how does it promote resilience, and how does building operability into your applications drive Continuous Delivery adoption?

 Furthermore, the fundamentally opposed incentives, nomenclature, and risk appetites within Delivery and Operations teams will cause a pathological culture to emerge over time.
 This is defined by Ron Westrum in A Typology of Organisational Cultures as a culture of power-oriented interactions, with low cooperation and neglected responsibilities.

+Plan-Build-Run was not designed for fast customer feedback and iterative product development.
 The goal of Continuous Delivery is to achieve a deployment throughput that satisfies product demand.
-Disparate Delivery and Operations teams will inject delays and rework into a technology value stream that disproportionately inflate lead times.
+Disparate Delivery and Operations teams will inject delays and rework into a technology value stream such that lead times are disproportionately inflated.
 If product demand dictates a throughput target of weekly deployments or more, Discontinuous Delivery is inevitable.

 Robustness breeds inoperability